 - Upon arrival, activate data roaming for that line and connect.

 All the details are in our guide on how to install an eSIM.
-A practical trick: leave your Spanish SIM as the primary line to receive SMS from the bank and use the eSIM only for data, so you don't accidentally pay for roaming when crossing borders.
+A practical tip: leave your Spanish SIM as your primary line to receive bank SMS and use the eSIM only for data, so you don't accidentally pay roaming fees when crossing borders.

-Making the most of the connection in the principality
+Making the most of your connection in the principality

-Liechtenstein can be almost entirely explored on foot or by bicycle, and with data on your mobile, the day is much more productive.
-The network of trails is very well signposted, but having maps and real-time schedules allows you to improvise: go up to Vaduz Castle, cross over to Schaan for lunch, or take the PostAuto bus without relying on a paper brochure.
+Liechtenstein can be explored almost entirely on foot or by bicycle, and with data on your mobile, your day will be much more productive.
+The hiking trail network is very well signposted, but having real-time maps and schedules allows you to improvise: go up to Vaduz Castle, cross to Schaan for a meal, or take the PostAuto bus without relying on a paper brochure.

-There are three uses where the eSIM makes a difference in a destination like this.
-The first is transportation: the principality's buses connect with the Swiss network, and checking the next departure on the go saves you waiting time.
-The second is payment: more and more businesses accept mobile payments, which are convenient when you're handling Swiss francs that aren't your currency.
-And the third is photography: you'll want to instantly share views of the Rhine Valley and the Alps surrounding the principality.
-With the connection resolved, you focus on enjoying instead of looking for a café's Wi-Fi.
-And if you continue north from here, you might want to compare the coverage with the eSIM for Austria, Liechtenstein's other neighbor.
+There are three uses where eSIM makes a difference in a destination like this.
+The first is transportation: the principality's buses connect to the Swiss network, and checking the next departure on the fly saves you waiting time.
+The second is payment: more and more businesses accept mobile payments, which is convenient when you're handling Swiss francs that aren't your currency.
+And the third is photography: you'll want to share photos of the Rhine Valley and the Alps surrounding the principality instantly.
+With the connection sorted, you can focus on enjoying yourself instead of looking for a café's Wi-Fi.
+And if you prefer not to rely on public Wi-Fi in cafes or hostels to upload those photos, check out our guide on how to protect your connection and privacy when traveling: with your own data, you avoid connecting to open networks that you don't control.

 Frequently asked questions